-- Weight 235# to 310# lbs.
-(Minimum weight will be 245 for 2025 fair) - 2.
-Classes will be posted one hour before showing time. - Participants will be responsible to read the show schedule and get to their appropriate class.
+- 1. Weight 245# minimum to 310# lbs maximum - 2.
+Classes will be posted one hour before showing time. - 3.
+Participants will be responsible to read the show schedule and get to their appropriate class.
 If the Exhibitor misses their class, they will be unable to show their animal. - 4.
-All Swine must have USDA apprived ID tag - Swine weighing less or more than the bracket weights will be shown in light and heavy weight classes. - Would not be eligible for Market Grand or Reserve Champion - Exhibitors must use only the wash racks designated for swine only.
+All Swine must have USDA aoorived ID tag - 5.
+Swine weighing less or more than the bracket weights will be shown in light and heavy weight classes. - Would not be eligible for Market Grand or Reserve Champion - 6.
+Exhibitors must use only the wash racks designated for swine only.